-- Rates of overdose deaths from prescription opioids in 2017 have gone up more than five times what they were in 1999.
+- Rates of overdose deaths from prescription opioids in 2017 have gone up more than 5 times compared to what they were in 1999.

 - Approximately 66 million people aged 18 and older reported binge use of alcohol in the past month.
-Bing use is defined as drinking four or more drinks for females and five or more drinks for males at the same time or within a couple of hours of each other on at least 1 day in the past 30 days.
+Binge use is defined as drinking 4 or more drinks for females and 5 or more drinks for males at the same time or within a couple of hours of each other on at least 1 day in the past 30 days.

 - Addiction to and abuse of illicit drugs and prescription opioids costs the country nearly $272 billion each year.
 Alcohol abuse costs the country about $249 billion.

-With these staggering numbers of people struggling with—and drying from—from substance abuse and addiction, many may wonder whether there’s a viable cure for this chronic, relapsing condition.
+With these staggering numbers of people struggling with—and drying from—substance abuse and addiction, many may wonder whether there’s a viable cure for this chronic, relapsing condition.

 The American Society of Addiction Medicine defines addiction as a primary, chronic disease of brain reward, motivation, memory, and related circuitry.13

-Addiction to drugs (including alcohol) is characterized by the intense, compulsive desire to obtain and use a drug(s), regardless of the negative effects on themselves and others.4-6 Over time, it causes noticeable and predictable changes in the user’s brain that create overwhelming cravings to use and make it extremely difficult to quit using, even when the negative effects of using become unbearable.4-7
+Addiction to drugs (including alcohol) is characterized by someone’s intense, compulsive desire to obtain and use a drug(s), regardless of the negative effects on themselves and others.4-6 Over time, it causes noticeable and predictable changes in the user’s brain that create overwhelming cravings to use.
+This makes it extremely difficult to quit using, even when the negative effects of using drugs become unbearable.4-7

 Signs of Addiction

-People who are addicted may spend more time and energy focused on using substances rather than caring for themselves or tending to other responsibilities.
+People who are addicted to drugs or alcohol may spend time and energy focused on using substances rather than on caring for themselves or tending to other responsibilities.
 This pattern can lead to a decline in physical and mental health, social relationships, employment, finances, and legal standing:7,8

-During the decline, addicted people may not realize or show concern for the changes.
+During this decline, addicted people may not realize or show concern for the changes.
 Instead, they may deny there’s a problem and blame others for negative consequences in their lives.

 Can Addiction Be Cured?

 With this in mind, be wary of any individual or institution claiming they can undo a drug abuse problem.
-By following treatment guidelines, seeking the best addiction treatment support, and using proven strategies, the patient can experience fewer relapses and extend periods of recovery, and hopefully find lasting sobriety along the way.
+By following addiction treatment guidelines, seeking the best support, and using proven strategies, the patient can experience fewer relapses, enjoy extend periods of recovery and hopefully find lasting sobriety along the way.